muellerjohannes/muellerjohannes.github.io/_pages/activities.md

 ## Conferences and meetings

 * September 2022: SIAM Conference on Mathematics of Data Science (MDS22), Town and Country Resort, San Diego, CA
+* August 2022: Workshop on Algebraic Geometry, Combinatorics, and Machine Learning, Max Planck Institute for Mathematics in the Sciences, Leipzig, Germany
 * June 2022: 5th Multidisciplinary Conference on Reinforcement Learning and Decision Making (RLDM 2022), Brown University, Providence, RI
 * May 2022: Algebraic Statistics 2022, University of Hawai'i at Manoa, Honolul, HI
 * April 2022: Tenth International Conference on Learning Representations (ICLR 2022)